About The UCC

 Connect to the United Church of Christ Facebook Page

-Can you find this UCC logo painted on a wall in our building?
+Can you find this UCC logo painted by Susan Hendricks on a wall in our building?

 Link to a ‘short course’ history of the United Church of Christ & what we believe